CobaltBSD/neosurf/README.md

 Current focus is on general improvements to the codebase, as well as fixing a number of issues and bugs that were present in the most recent versions of NetSurf.

 ## Known Issues
 At the moment preferences on Gtk3 frontend do not take effect, and as such this menu is currently disabled.
-NeoSurf also has a number of memory issues and unpredictable behavior which doesn't directly impact the user experience in any direct way, but are highly problematic nonetheless.
-Both of these issues are inherited from NetSurf and are slowly being stamped out.
+This issue is inherited from NetSurf and will be amended soon.

 ## Building and installation
 In the root of the source tree: